 Undoubtedly, several people will take the company up on these offerings even after the coronavirus fades.
-In a way, the pandemic makes Kroger more relevant to the emerging generation, providing another incentive to buy KR stock.
-And in the meantime, the overall panic should help lift shares.
+In a way, the pandemic makes Kroger more relevant to the emerging generation as these options cater to their digital rearing.
+Therefore, this is another incentive to buy KR stock.

 On any given day, Costco (NASDAQ:COST) warehouses are always crowded.
 Thanks to big open spaces brimming with discounted goods, it’s no wonder why COST stock has offered steady returns.
 But when the coronavirus-led panic erupted in the U.S., Costco suddenly found itself at the epicenter of a consumer frenzy.
 Obviously, that makes its shares among the better food stocks to buy.